Load Modulation for Backscatter Communication: Channel Capacity and Near-Capacity Schemes

 Throughout the paper, we assume $\r\Gamma$ and $\r w$ to be statistically independent and independently sampled for different time steps $n$.
 We do not consider any symbol decision regions or other forms of thresholding or quantization.
-We assume that the SNR $\SNR$ as defined in \Cref{eq:SNR} is constant, which requires that both $v\Ind\Tx$ and $Z\RxTx$ are constant for the duration of a load-modulated coding block.
+We assume that the SNR $\SNR$ from \Cref{eq:SNR} is constant, which requires that both $v\Ind\Tx$ and $Z\RxTx$ are constant for the duration of a load-modulated coding block.
 This is fulfilled in MoBC and BiBC with time-invariant or slow-fading propagation channels.
 It is \emph{not} fulfilled in almost every AmBC use case, where usually $v\Ind\Tx$ is fluctuating rapidly due to the ambient source modulation.

-The focus of this section are the achievable information rates over the channel \Cref{eq:SignalModelRV} at a given SNR $\SNR$.
+We are interested in the achievable information rates over the channel \Cref{eq:SignalModelRV} at a given SNR $\SNR$.
 The mutual information $I(\r y;\r\Gamma)$ specifies an achievable rate \cite[Cpt.~7]{Cover2006} which is measured in bit per channel use (bpcu).
 From an engineering perspective, reliable communication over the channel is possible at any information rate below $I(\r y;\r\Gamma)$.
-In particular, a suitable error-correcting code with a very large block length allows to approach $I(\r y;\r\Gamma)$ with an arbitrarily small block error rate \cite{Cover2006}.
+A suitable error-correcting code with a very large block length allows to approach $I(\r y;\r\Gamma)$ with arbitrarily small block error rate \cite{Cover2006}.